 El Totumo Mud Volcano

 Did you know you can use your Expedia points for Excursions?
-Corona Tours picked me up from the hotel, drove myself and other tourists to El Totumo Mud Volcano (or Volcán de Lodo El Totumo in Spanish), fed us a traditional Colombian lunch and we even went for a swim at Manzanillo Del Mar.
+Corona Tours picked me up from the hotel, drove me and other tourists to El Totumo Mud Volcano (or Volcán de Lodo El Totumo in Spanish), fed us a traditional Colombian lunch and we even went for a swim at Manzanillo Del Mar.
 If you don’t have Expedia points, then the total of the excursion is only $30 USD

 San Basilio de Palenque